risc0/risc0/website/docs/proof-system/stark-by-hand.md

 >
 > The full implementation also has `Accumulator Columns`, allowing for [RISC-V] memory emulation.
 The `Accumulator Columns` are not necessary in this simplified example.

-## Lesson 2: Rule checks to validate a computation
+## Lesson 2: Rule Checks to Validate a Computation

 Here, we introduce a number of rule-checking cells in order to demonstrate the validity of the execution.
 In this example, we show six rules specific to generating Fibonacci numbers.